JanaLipkova/s3/README.md

 2) Install ANTs with instructions provided at https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS

-3) Install NiftyReg with instructions provided at http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftyReg_install.
-If using the s3_ants branch, then one doesn't need to install NiftyReg, since all NiftyReg routines are replaced by ANTs.
-This branch works, however it is still under development.

-4) Set the path to the installed libraries by updating your ~/.profile or ~/.basrc file with the following lines, where the first line contains path to YOUR library:
+3) Set the path to the installed libraries by updating your ~/.profile or ~/.basrc file with the following lines, where the first line contains path to YOUR library:
 ```
 export ANTSPATH=/home/jana/Work/Ants/stnava-ANTs-a430c38/antsbin/bin/
 export PATH=$PATH:$ANTSPATH

-export NIFTYREG_INSTALL=/home/jana/Work/libs/nifty_reg-1.3.9/niftyreg_install
-export PATH=${PATH}:${NIFTYREG_INSTALL}/bin
 ```

 # Run